The traditional LMS feels like they’ve been around forever and in many ways they have.

 Learners are able and encouraged to engage with their peers through actions such as liking, commenting and sharing, helping to organically spread knowledge around the team, enabling everyone to stay motivated, engaged and grow together.

-Personalisation Journeys, Not Mandatory Training
+🥰 Personalised Learning Journeys, Not Long Mandatory Training

 The best LXPs even use powerful machine learning and artificial intelligence to learn from you about what you like and then show you more of it.